exasol/pyexasol/docs/SQL_FORMATTING.md

 WHERE u.user_rating >= 0.5
     AND u.user_score > 10.0
     AND u.is_female IS TRUE
+    AND u.status IN ('ACTIVE', 'PASSIVE', 'SUSPENDED')
+    AND u.user_rating NOT IN (10, 20)
 GROUP BY 1,2,3
 ORDER BY 4 DESC
 LIMIT 10